 The price at which the shares are to be bought, often called the exercise price, is usually set when the options are granted.
 The option holder will, therefore, when looking to exercise the options to buy the shares compare the exercise price to the then current market value to see if it is worth exercising the options.

-Use Inform Direct to record shares and associated share transactions.
-It submits allotments electronically to Companies House and produces all other share forms for you.
+Use Inform Direct to record share options and associated share transactions.
+When exercising options it submits the associated allotments electronically to Companies House for you.

 Joan, a senior manager, has options to purchase 100 ordinary £1 shares at an exercise price of £5.00 per share, granted to her when the market value of the shares was £2.50 per share.
 The shares need to be exercised shortly or they expire.
 She, therefore, sees that the current market value of the shares is around £10 per share which she is happy is more than the exercise price so decides to exercise her options.